nhannguyen95/learning-notes/cloud/aws/route-53.md

 - This type of health checks will monitor the CloudWatch data stream that is being sent to a previously configured alarm.
 - Is considered healthy if alarm status is ok.

+### VPC Endpoints

+VPC endpoint is a way to access a public AWS service from within VPC without crossing the VPC boundary.

+2 types, choosing which one to use depends on which AWS service you want to access within your VPC:
+- Interface endpoints:
+    - Powered by AWS PrivateLink: a way to provide private connectivity between VPCs.
+    - AWS PrivateLink creates endpoints using ENIs with private IP addresses.
+    - These endpoints server as entry points for your VPC traffic.
+    - Many services are supported.
+- Gateway endpoints.
+    - Gateway endpoints are set up as logical constructs that we can specify as a target in our route table.
+    - S3 and DynamoDB are supported.